mgolden7/MERN_WebProject/README.md

 ___
 ___
-note: frome here down is README.md file general formatting notes
+note: frome here down is output for general README.md file formatting notes (i.e. not specific to this project)
+___

 # HEADER 1
 ## HEADER 2